EyalAr/Portage/README.md

-Portage is utilizing a [tree structure](https://github.com/EyalAr/FuzzyTree) to [quickly](#benchmark) match publications with subscriptions; including support for subscriptions with wildcards (see below).
+Portage is utilizing a [tree structure](https://github.com/EyalAr/FuzzyTree) to [quickly](#benchmark) match publications with subscriptions; including support for subscriptions with wild cards (see below).

-Publications and subscriptions are segmentized by channels.
+Publications and subscriptions are segmented by channels.
 Channels are used to publish messages on certain topics, and to subscribe to messages on certain topics (or a pattern of topics).